MLChain/MLChain/README.md

 ## Community & contact

 * [Github Discussion](https://github.com/mlchain/mlchain/discussions).
 Best for: sharing feedback and asking questions.
 * [GitHub Issues](https://github.com/mlchain/mlchain/issues).
-Best for: bugs you encounter using Dify.AI, and feature proposals.
+Best for: bugs you encounter using Mlchain.AI, and feature proposals.
 See our [Contribution Guide](https://github.com/mlchain/mlchain/blob/main/CONTRIBUTING.md).
-* [Email](mailto:support@mlchain.ai?subject=[GitHub]Questions%20About%20Dify).
-Best for: questions you have about using Dify.AI.
+* [Email](mailto:support@mlchain.ai?subject=[GitHub]Questions%20About%20Mlchain).
+Best for: questions you have about using Mlchain.AI.
 * [Discord](https://discord.gg/FngNHpbcY7).
 Best for: sharing your applications and hanging out with the community.
 * [Twitter](https://twitter.com/mlchain_ai).
 Best for: sharing your applications and hanging out with the community.